 Bulk terminal operators also have to tackle an increasingly important issue - how to handle safety and security within the port perimeter (p50).
 Cyber attacks are likely to become more prevalent, involving an increasing level of sophistication.
-Port operators will need to ensure they have the systems in place not only to protect the port infrastructure, have a good deal on their plate this year and we will all be looking for good times ahead but also the technology and autonomous systems they use.
+Port operators will need to ensure they have the systems in place not only to protect the port infrastructure, but also the technology and autonomous systems they use.